Advice for Taking Care of Elderly Parents at Home

 Consider your parent's needs

 There's no single right way to care for an elderly parent.
-Start by identifying what they actually need.
-Can they stay in their own home, or do they need to move in with family?
-What resources do you have—home health aides, nearby family, friends, professional services?
+Start by figuring out what they actually need.
+Can they stay in their own home, or is it time to move in with family?
+Take stock of what you have to work with: home health aides, nearby family, friends, paid services.
 How much help do they really need?
-Senior care isn't just medical.
-It includes basic tasks like cooking, cleaning, bathing, and dressing.
+Senior care isn't only medical.
+It's the everyday stuff too: cooking, cleaning, bathing, and dressing.

-- If they're staying home, can they drive themselves or do they need rides?
-Someone still driving may have more freedom but still need help with heavy tasks like grocery shopping.
-If they can't drive, how often do they need transportation—for doctor visits, errands, social activities?
+- If they're staying home, can they still drive, or do they need rides?
+Someone who's still behind the wheel has more freedom but may struggle with the heavy lifting, like the weekly grocery run.
+If they can't drive, think about how often they need a lift: doctor visits, errands, time with friends.

 - Can they manage household tasks on their own?
 Cooking, cleaning, and yard work can become overwhelming.
 There's a difference between needing help once a week and being unable to prepare a meal any night.